leonardiz/AtliQ-Mart-Promotional-Analysis-/README.md

 Benchmarks for Success:

-The 488,561,338 revenue figure serves as a benchmark for assessing the success and growth of Atliq stores during the specified period.
+The ₹488,561,338 revenue figure serves as a benchmark for assessing the success and growth of Atliq stores during the specified period.
 It provides valuable insights for stakeholders, investors, and decision-makers to gauge the overall health and competitiveness of Atliq in the market.

-7. Whats is the total revenue generated by all Atliq stores before and after promotion and the percentage increase/decrease in revenue?
+7. What is the total revenue generated by all Atliq stores before and after promotion and the percentage increase/decrease in revenue?

 The combined total revenue generated by all Atliq stores experienced a substantial increase during the promotional period.
-The total revenue before promotions amounted to 140,701,188, and after the promotions, it significantly rose to 347,860,150.
+The total revenue before promotions amounted to ₹140,701,188, and after the promotions, it significantly rose to ₹347,860,150.
 This reflects an impressive percentage increase of 247.23%, emphasizing the effectiveness of the promotional strategies in driving overall sales growth across Atliq stores.

 8. How many stores does Atliq Mart own?

-Number of Atliq Mart Stores:
+The number of Atliq Mart Stores:
 Atliq Mart owns a total of 50 stores distributed across various cities in the country.

 Atliq Mart's expansive retail presence, with 50 stores, signifies a substantial and widespread footprint in different cities.
 This broad geographical coverage suggests a strategic approach to catering to diverse consumer markets and tapping into various regional opportunities.
 The scale of operations across multiple locations positions Atliq Mart as a significant player in the retail sector, contributing to its overall market influence and potential for widespread consumer reach.